 How do I choose a cellulite treatment?

 The evaluation is critical in determining the best place to start.
 Once we know the scale, pattern, and location of your cellulite, we can recommend a first step treatment.
 Typically, the first step is one of two treatments, SmoothShapes or Thermage Cellulite Treatment.
 We will give a brief description of both.

 SmoothShapes is our first tool of choice for classic cellulite (round or oval dimples) and most cellulite on the back of the thigh or buttocks.
 SmoothShapes combines three different technologies, a vacuum/massage, a special light at 650 nm wavelength and a laser of 915 nm wavelength.
 The laser warms the fat, making it want to leave the fat cell.
 The 650 nm light makes the cells leaky so that more fat leaves the cells and goes into the space between cells (interstitial space).
 Fat in the interstitial space is collected by the lymphatic and venous systems and taken to the liver for processing.
 The vacuum/massage helps promote the lymphatic and venous removal of fat.
 Working together, this system can reduce the fat that has erupted into the dermis, one of the two major changes that cause cellulite.
 The 915 nm laser has been shown to promote collagen formation.
 The heat and massage also help release contracted pillars and promote new collagen, the other major skin changes in cellulite.
 SmoothShapes feels like a warm massage.
 There is minimal to no discomfort and known significant side effects or downtime.
 Studies have shown SmoothShapes to result in improvement in the appearance of cellulite in 85-94% of patients.
 The improvement has been shown to be around 75% and to last for at least 6 months.
-Most patients do two 15 minute treatments a week for 4 weeks.
-It appears that 2-4 weeks of treatments should be repeated about every 6 months to retain results.
+Most patients do two 15 minute procedures a week for 4 weeks.
+It appears that 2-4 weeks of procedures should be repeated about every 6 months to retain results.
 SmoothShapes is Innovations Medical newest addition for cellulite.
 It was chosen on the strength of the scientific studies.

 SmoothShapes before and after treatment number seven.
 Results may vary.Learn More About SmoothShapes